Lee Worgan: Dorking Wanderers

 In May 2021, Worgan joined National League South side Dorking Wanderers.
 After making just 5 appearances for the Wanderers, Dorking mutually agreed to terminate Worgan's contract for personal reasons.

 Eastbourne Borough

-On 9th September 2021, Worgan returned to Eastbourne Borough.
-He made his long awaited debut for Eastbourne in a National League South match against Hemel Hempstead, having never made an appearance in his first spell with the club.
+On 9 September 2021, Worgan returned to Eastbourne Borough.
+He made his long-awaited debut for Eastbourne in a National League South match against Hemel Hempstead, having never made an appearance in his first spell with the club.

+Welling United

+On 19 June 2023, Worgan signed for Welling United in a player-goalkeeping coach capacity.
+In October 2023, Worgan announced his retirement.

 International career

 Worgan has played for Wales through most youth levels and was a regular in the Wales U21 team for several years.